PrateekBalwada/HangManGame_BitByte/README.md

 ## Features
 - Random word selection from a predefined list.
+- Hint relevant to the word is given to the player.
 - Player input validation.
 - Visual representation of the Hangman as incorrect guesses are made.
 - Display of current status: word with correctly guessed letters, remaining attempts, and guessed letters.